SAP/fosstars-rating-core/SAP/software-documentation-data-set-for-machine-translation.md

 1. You should add information about the Developer Certificate of Origin (DCO) to the contributions file.
 Moreover, be sure that there are no longer any references to the outdated contributor license agreement (CLA) in the file.2.
 REUSE tool compliance requires that all used licenses are provided in a LICENSES folder on root level.3.
 No contributing guideline file could be found in your repository.
 Though it's only a recommendation, we'd like to encourage you to add some information that can be detected by GitHub.
     More info:
     1. [Setting guidelines for repository contributors](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/setting-guidelines-for-repository-contributors#adding-a-contributing-file)
 4. In earlier times, SAP requested projects to add an API usage section to the LICENSE file.
 As the LICENSE file should only contain the native license text and the API section has moved to the dep5 file of the REUSE project information, we ask all projects to remove the API section from the LICENSE file.5.
-A license file was detected, but it doesn't seem to be approved by SAP.
-Under normal circumstances, we use Apache 2.0 exclusively for our open source projects.
-Of course, exceptions apply and should be covered by this check.6.
-The README of your projects needs to include a link to the results of the REUSE tool scan as well as a licensing section.7.
+The README of your projects needs to include a link to the results of the REUSE tool scan as well as a licensing section.6.
 A registration for the repository could not be found.
 Please verify that the repository is registered properly.
     More info:
     1. [Register a project in REUSE](https://api.reuse.software/register)
-8. The latest REUSE tool compliance check resulted in errors.
+7. The latest REUSE tool compliance check resulted in errors.
 Please perform the check again on your repository and fix the issues.